carloslabra/pa-documentation/tutorial2/silo_flow.md

 in Fig 1a.
 The shape of the particle was modelled as combination of two spheres of diameter 3 mm clumped together to give an aspect ratio of 1.25 as shown in Fig.1 (b).
-The silo is centrally filled from the top and the filling is considered to be completed when the total kinetic energy of the system reaches below 1E-08 J which is negligble when compared to the total K.E of the system during discharge (J).
+The silo is centrally filled from the top and the filling is considered to be completed when the total kinetic energy of the system reaches below 1E-08 J which is negligible when compared to the total K.E of the system during discharge (J).
 The material is them allowed to discharge by removing the outlet plate.